Magento Enterprise: Is It the Right Choice for Your Ecommerce Business?

 Magento Community vs Enterprise

 Magento is an open source ecommerce platform.
 It is written in PHP, and the software utilizes the Zend Framework.
-According to data from BuiltWith, there are currently 187,948 live sites running on Magento.
+According to data from BuiltWith, there are currently over 170,000 live sites running on Magento.

-When we talk about Magento options for midmarket and enterprise businesses, there are two options.
+When we talk about Magento options for midmarket and enterprise businesses, there are really three options.

-1. Magento Open Source (aka Magento Community Edition).
+1. Magento Open Source (formerly Magento Community Edition).

 This is a free version with open source code for everyone to use.
 It doesn’t require a subscription.
 While the price of free may sound right, keep in mind that this is only for the license fees.
 You will still need to consider the costs of hardware, hosting, backups, developer work, PCI DSS compliance and more when you think about your total cost of ownership.

-Enterprise Edition (EE) is the on-premise, self-hosted version and Enterprise Cloud Edition (ECE) includes cloud hosting through Magento.
-EE and ECE both have steep costs, although they do come with more technical support.
+This is the on-premise, self-hosted version of Magento..
+Designed for enterprise merchants, Magento Commerce has a licensing cost based on business size and complexity.
 You need a specific quote from the Magento team to know how much you’ll pay (these quotes start at around $40K/year for smaller businesses).

 How Magento Stacks Up Against Other Ecommerce Solutions